webtinkerer/markdown-tutorial/02-Adding-Lists.md

 </ul>
 ```

-<div class="note">Keep in mind that you cannot omit space between key character and list item text, it is required by Markdown syntax.</div>
+Keep in mind that you cannot omit space between key character and list item text, it is required by Markdown syntax.

-<h2 id="ordered-lists">Ordered Lists</h2>
+## Ordered Lists
 To make an ordered list start with a number followed by a period `.` and space (all characters are mandatory):
 ```markdown
 1. Item 1